skip to Main Content

 Whether you are a person with Parkinson’s or a care partner, it is important that you are claiming all entitlements that you are eligible for, and availing of all supports available to you.
 Please click here to find out more.

-To help people get the most from your visit with your neurologist, below is a link to a PDF file with some questions to be considered and bring to your meeting.
+To help you get the most from your visit with your neurologist or geriatrician, below is a link to a PDF file with some questions to be considered and bring to your meeting.
 We recommend printing this document and filling it in prior to the meeting.

-Please click here for information on meeting your neurologist.
+Please click here for information on meeting your Parkinson’s consultant.

 Deep Brain Stimulation